willstepp/writings/hunger/hunger-01.md

   He ate the bread and meat too and then invited her to sit next to him.
 She did so.
 He noticed she did not try to console him though he saw the pity in her eyes.
 The meat was good.
 The bread too.
 He had not realized how truly hungry he was.
 They sat together while the fire burned.
 He was happy she was here.
 Now when he looked at the people gathered in the ceremonial grounds he saw them differently than before.
 He saw the love that had brought them together and that this love was not something to take for granted.
 He felt it himself and no longer wanted to be alone.
 He took Leoti by the hand and led them both to the benches where his family sat.
 Ama’s eyes widened when she saw her son and hugged him warmly.
   As the evening went on the family was greeted by everyone who came.
 This was the rite of consolation.
 When it was late and the fire had burned low the people who remained came closer and they each took turns telling stories about the old medicine man.
 Each story surprised the boy because it was like they were talking about someone other than his father.
   At last Kulsathee rose from his spot in the circle of elders.
 He was a large, rotund man with long graying hair.
 He was the chief of peace and had been the leader of their tribe ever since before the boy was born.
 There were deep lines in his face and whenever he smiled, which he did often, the lines grew deeper still, like bunched up leather.
 His eyes were red and cheeks were wet from many tears.
   “All the old things are gone now and the people are different.
 When we were boys Sakima and I roamed these forests and hunted together.
 Even then he was drawn to the mysteries of nature.
 He would commune with the spirit of the trees to reveal where the rabbits were hidden.
-We caught so many!
-I loved Sakima, whom you all knew, from the time we were both young and had our entire lives in ahead of us.
+We caught so many.
+It is true I loved Sakima, whom you all knew, from the time we were both young and had our entire lives in ahead of us.
 But all the old things are gone now and the people are different.
 He was my good friend and I will miss him.”
   It was then, in the lull between speakers, that the boy felt compelled to rise and tell them all what his father had said to him on his deathbed.
 He rose and approached the center of the circle near the remnants of the bonfire whose embers still glowed and gave off heat.
 Nobody said anything when they saw him approach.
 Kulsathee walked up to him and held both of his arms in the gesture of great kinship and then returned to his seat with the elders.
   Moments passed.
 The boy looked into the crowd and saw their hopeful and expectant faces.
 He knew they wanted to hear something about the beloved Sakima.
 To inspire them and to assure them that it was no tragedy for a great man to die.
 He saw their sadness and wanted very much to say something that could heal their hearts.
 But he said nothing.
 Only now that the moment had come was it clear that the words spoken to him were not for them to hear.
 The words could not be simply told.
 They must be shown.
 Further, it would be a betrayal to his father to utter them to those whom they had not been given.
 He was embarrassed by his ignorance.
 The people stirred and grew impatient with him.
 Some in the crowd put it down to youthful shyness.
 Some took it as disrespect.
 Some pitied him.
 Some said the boy was not the man his father was.